-For example, we might have a temperature function $u(x,y,z;\omega)$ which depends on low dimensional spatial parameters and a stochastic parameter $\omega$ .
+For example, we might have a temperature function $u(x, y, z; \omega)$ which depends on low dimensional spatial parameters and a stochastic parameter ω .

-If we choose a value of $\omega$ , we can solve the state equations for u as a function of (x,y,z).
+If we choose a value of ω , we can solve the state equations for u as a function of (x,y,z) by integrating over the geometric space (2D, 3D?).

-We might want to integrate u over all possible value of $\omega$ , to get an expected value function $\overline{u}(x,y,z)$ .
+If we want to know the influence of the stochastic parameter, we have to integrate over all possible value of ω , to get an expected value function $\overline{u}(x,y,z)$.
+But ω may lie in a 10D or 50D space.